 Before his illness, Jack loved to play the piano and saxophone, especially with his Grandad, who had a big influence on him.
-He was offered a scholarship because of his musical talent but a week before his thirteenth birthday, Jack was diagnosed with Ewings sarcoma, a type of bone cancer affecting children.
-Almost every week since then has been spent in hospital, and everything else has been on hold.
+He was offered a scholarship because of his musical talent but a week before his 13th birthday, Jack was diagnosed with Ewings sarcoma - a type of bone cancer affecting children.
+He spent every week after that in hospital, and everything else went on hold.

 "It’s forced Jack to grow up a lot.
 But this new perspective on life has been a great learning experience for him."

 Doctors said Jack’s arm would have to be amputated, but thanks to pioneering surgery in Austria, only the damaged section of bone was removed, allowing him to keep his hand and remain independent.
-Jack has also had a section of lung removed and been through radiotherapy.
-It’s a long journey of rehabilitation as Jack works to restore movement and strength in his arm.
-Jack was still offered the scholarship he was hoping for, and Mum Cathy says he is a miracle for being so resilient and strong.
+Jack has also had a section of lung removed, been through radiotherapy and lots of rehabilitation as he works to restore movement and strength in his arm.
+Jack was still offered the scholarship he was hoping for, and his Mum Cathy says he is a miracle for being so resilient and strong!

-Since his illness, Jack can no longer play musical instruments like before, but he’s got into music video production and composing music on the computer – combining his Grandad’s love of music and his Dad’s technical knowhow.
+Since his illness, Jack can't play musical instruments like he did before, but he’s got into music video production and composing music on the computer – combining his Grandad’s love of music and his Dad’s technical knowhow.
 He writes his own loops and riffs and knows everything about music, but his old computer was slowing him down.

 Music and his computer are the only things that got Jack through his treatment.
-Even when he was in hospital, chatting and playing games online with his friends helped him to feel connected.
+When he was in hospital, chatting and playing games online with his friends helped him to feel connected.